Article updated 2018

 Not only this, but it attracts people to you – men, women and children alike.
 Being charming allows you to bring people joy, ecstasy, laughter, fun and to touch their lives in a special, exciting way.
 (Click here to learn the 17 Attraction Triggers)

-So here are 8 keys that will show you how to become a charming woman:
+So here are 8 keys that will show you how to become charming:

 Just let go, be free and really laugh.
 If you have a funny or odd laugh, so be it.
 That makes you even funnier. 🙂